Tracardi/tracardi-api/manual/en/docs/getting_started/core_definitions.md

 The rules link events to the workflow.

-## Flows (short for workflows)
+## Workflows

-Flow is a graph of actions that will run when an event is matched with workflow.
+Workflow is a graph of actions that will run when an event is matched with workflow.
 Actions may run one after another or in parallel.
 Workflow is represented as a graph of nodes and connections between them.
 Actions are assigned to nodes.
 Data flow from action to action is represented by connections between nodes.
 Actions may perform different tasks such as copying data from the event to profile, save profile, query for additional data, send to another system or emit another